 Take a good look around your garden and near your plants to make sure nothing tasty has fallen down beneath them, and make sure any rubbish bins outside are securely closed and that nothing has fallen out.

 You should also keep an eye on any bird feeders you have out, to make sure no food is falling to the ground and attracting them to the area, or that the squirrels are able to access what’s inside.
+I would also suggest using squirrel-proof bird feeders like the one below to avoid attracting squirrels in your garden.

 If the food is disappearing faster than it should be, a squirrel is probably the culprit.